outreachy/website/docs/mentor-agreement.md

 **Termination.**

-Internships in the Program will take place between May 20, 2019 and August 20, 2019.
+Internships in the Program will take place between December 3, 2019 and March 3, 2020.
 In exceptional situations, the internship can be extended for up to five weeks, provided that both you and your Intern send a written request for an extension specifying a new end date to the Outreachy Project's leadership committee, operating under Conservancy's auspices, and that the Outreachy